Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

 \subsection{Nano-cavity device characterization}

-A microscope picture of the final device is presented in Fig.~\ref{device}a.
-The boundaries of hBN, top, and bottom MoSe$_2$ monolayers, are indicated in black, blue, and red, respectively.
-The experimental reflectance is presented in Fig.~\ref{device}b (red line) along with a TMM fitting (dashed black line).
-The slight deviations in the final device's reflectance spectrum from the original design might stem from the stacking of the final device, which could introduce various effects, including strain and disorder.
-Nevertheless, the narrow dip in the reflectance confirms the presence of the confined electromagnetic mode in the nano-cavity.
-Fig.~\ref{device}c shows the photoluminescence (PL) spectrum of the sample at the same spot.
+A microscope picture of the final device is presented in Fig.~\ref{device}A. The edges of the hBN, top, and bottom MoSe$_2$ monolayers, are indicated in black, blue, and red, respectively.
+The experimental reflectance is presented in Fig.~\ref{device}B. The narrow dip in the reflectance, in agreement with the prediction in Fig.~\ref{sketch}E, confirms the presence of the confined electromagnetic mode in the nano-cavity.
+Fig.~\ref{device}C shows the photoluminescence (PL) spectrum of the sample at the same spot.
 Unlike reflectance spectra with complex lineshape, the exciton emission (X$_0$) is a Lorentzian peak centered at the cavity mode.
 In addition, a secondary peak from charged excitonic states (X$^{\pm}$) is detected at longer wavelengths, which is not resonant with the optical mode \cite{Shepard2017}.
+A particular feature of this architecture is shown in panels D and E of Fig.~\ref{device}: the cavity mode presents a flat momentum dispersion.
+This is verified both theoretically via TMM simulations (panel D) and experimentally by realizing Fourier spectroscopic measurements of the far-field of the cavity mode (panel E).
+In conventional planar cavities, varying angles lead to different optical path lengths and phases.
+In our design, the exciton energy is agnostic to varying angles of incidence and the propagation phase is canceled out by the wavelength-dependent phase of the Lorentz oscillator, making the cavity dispersion flat.
+Further discussion about the origin of this flat band can be found in the Supplementary Text.